doruirimescu/python-trading/Trading/live/scripts/README.md

 ## You will need the following `.env` files:

-If you have not already, create a .env file in this folder, with the following variables defined:
+If you have not already, create a .env file in the [config](https://github.com/doruirimescu/python-trading/tree/master/Trading/config) folder, with the following variables defined:

 ```.env